 If you’re looking for affordability, this unit should be in your potential list of brands.
 It costs less than $20 and serves you consistently for a distance of 12,000 miles.
 The HEPA-like filtration will help keep out flu when driving around when it’s cold.

-2. Two tips on getting the best air in your car
+2. Two tips on getting the best cabin air filters in your car

 1. Clean your vents regularly